spacebarchat/server/docker/Readme.md

 # prod environment

-Set the following environment variables in your environment (adapt POSTGRES_USER and POSTGRES_PASSWORD):
+Set the following environment variables in your environment (adapt POSTGRES_USER, POSTGRES_PASSWORD and THREADS (but with more then 1 i got an error at the moment)):

 `export POSTGRES_USER=postgres`
 `export POSTGRES_PASSWORD=postgres`
 `export POSTGRES_DATABASE=fosscord`
+`export THREADS=1`

 This clones the master banch into a docker builder and run a build before starting it.
 To run it you need docker and docker-compose